gerryd/cookbook/content/recipe/desserts/chocolate-chip-cookies.md

 This recipe makes approximately 16 cookies (~35g dough per cookie).

-The recipe calls for light brown sugar or cassonade; if you feel like it, you can replace some of that by dark brown sugar.
-I wouldn't reccomend plain white sugar, though, but in a pinch that will do as well.
+The recipe calls for light brown sugar or cassonade; if you feel like it, you can replace some of that with dark brown sugar.
+I wouldn't recommend plain white sugar, though, but in a pinch that will do as well.

 For baking, I prefer to use baking paper on a rack.